 You have the whole Lake Tahoe area at your command for some fun.
 In the summer, there is skiing, fishing, watersports, and a nature center located close to the premises along with plenty of miles of hiking trails.

 In the winter, you have skiing, snowboarding, sledding, and more.
 There’s a reason Tahoe was chosen for the Winter Olympics.
 Make sure to try one of Tahoe’s moonlit snowshoe tours along the Tahoe coast.

 Ocean Mesa at El Capitan: Santa Barbara

 There are both pull-through and back-in sites, and Ocean Mesa can accommodate rigs up to 50 feet in length.
 Ocean Mesa provides full utility hookups including 30 and 50-amp, water, and sewer.
 Bonus amenities come with cable TV, Wi-Fi, grill, and fire pit in every stop.
 If you want to stick around the campsite, there are hot tubs, pools, horseback riding, and 15 miles of hiking trails.

 The location is perfect for exploring southern California; Ocean Mesa is located right on the infamous 101.
 Journey into downtown Los Angeles to hit the world-famous beaches and eat some fantastic food.
 Stop by the Santa Monica Pier for some carnival food and fun.

 Redwoods RV Resort: Crescent City

 Redwoods has sites to accommodate larger motorhomes or trailers with 50 amp electric, water, and sewer.
-Laundry, free showers, Wi-Fi and even a dog bath, are available to all campers at the park.
+Laundry, free showers, Wi-Fi, and even a dog bath are available to all campers at the park.

-California is a RVers dream.
+California is an RVers dream.
 It offers some of the best RV parks in the nation, along with plenty of things to do once you arrive.
 California is a multi-visit trip, so consider that when choosing a home base for your next RV road trip.